appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/swiftlint.md

 ---
 title: SwiftLint
 description: Improve your code with SwiftLint, a tool for identifying programmatic and stylistic errors.
-Prerequisites include Git Clone and Cocoapods Install.
-tags: [ios, build, test, workflow, step]
+tags: [ios, build, lint, error]
 ---

 import Screenshot from '@site/src/components/Screenshot';